stupidpupil/voicepack_template/VoicePackWithRobojumperScript/Instructions/5_Uploading_your_mod.md

  * How many unique lines does the voice pack include?
 (Doesn't need to be precise.
 '100+', for example.)
  * What gender and language is associated with the voice?
  * Is the voice enabled for WOTC faction characters, Sparks etc.?
+ * Is the voice XCOM-lore-friendly?
+(Does it mention characters or concepts from elsewhere?)

 I also think it's polite to give a little info about where the lines came from, and who the voice actor was.